DellGEOS/HybridJumpstart/modules/module_0/1_infra_prerequisites.md

 If your physical system doesn't meet these recommended requirements, you're still free to test, and see if you can proceed with lower numbers, but it may be a better approach to [deploy in Azure instead.](/modules/module_0/3_azure_vm_deployment.md "Deployment in Azure")

-### Physical hardware sizing
-Below, you will find a table which details the different modules and hands-on-labs, and their specific hardware requirements.
-As you can see, the amount of memory is largely the key bottleneck, so the more memory you have available in your physical system, the better!

-**INSERT TABLE HERE**

-### Configuring your Hyper-V Host
+### Supported operating systems
-For the purpose of this guide, we'll assume you've deployed one of the following operating systems (all of which support Hyper-V) onto a [suitable piece of hardware](#will-my-hardware-support-this)
+For the purpose of this guide, you'll need to use one of the following operating systems (all of which support Hyper-V) on a [suitable piece of hardware](#will-my-hardware-support-this)

 * Windows Server 2019 / 2022
 * Windows 10 / 11 Pro